Position Announcement: October 2, 2017

 Competitive nonprofit salary, based on experience, plus a generous benefits package.

 To apply, send resume and cover letter, describing why you are a fit for this position, to firstname.lastname@example.org.
 Please include the position title as the subject.
-Application must be received by February 17th, 2016 to ensure consideration.
-Applications received after this date may or may not be considered, depending on the applicant pool.
 The position will remain posted until filled.

 The Center for Responsible Lending is a nonprofit, nonpartisan research and policy organization dedicated to protecting homeownership and family wealth by working to eliminate abusive financial practices.
 CRL provides research and technical policy expertise to help policymakers evaluate consumer protection options and wealth-building opportunities.
 We educate consumers and the media about predatory lending issues, work with local and national coalitions to push for change, and take part in selected legal cases to advance consumer protections.
 CRL's work has helped lead to major changes in lending practices, saving families over $2 billion annually.
 For more information, go to www.responsiblelending.org.